Hindenburg disaster: Sabotage hypothesis

 Another proponent of the sabotage hypothesis was Max Pruss, captain of the Hindenburg throughout the airship's career.
 Pruss flew on nearly every flight of the Graf Zeppelin since 1928 until the Hindenburg was launched in 1936.
 In a 1960 interview conducted by Kenneth Leish for Columbia University's Oral History Research Office, Pruss said early dirigible travel was safe, and therefore he strongly believed that sabotage was to blame.
 He stated that on trips to South America, which was a popular destination for German tourists, both airships passed through thunderstorms and were struck by lightning but remained unharmed.

 Most members of the crew refused to believe that one of them would commit an act of sabotage, insisting only a passenger could have destroyed the airship.
 A suspect favored by Commander Rosendahl, Captain Pruss, and others among the Hindenburg's crew, was passenger Joseph Späh, a German acrobat who survived the fire.
 He brought with him a dog, a German shepherd named Ulla, as a surprise for his children.
 He reportedly made a number of unaccompanied visits to feed his dog, who was being kept in a freight room near the stern of the ship.
 Those who suspected Späh based their suspicions primarily on those trips into the ship's interior to feed his dog, that according to some of the stewards Späh had told anti-Nazi jokes during the flight, recollections by stewards that Späh had seemed agitated by the repeated delays in landing, and that he was an acrobat who could conceivably climb into the airship's rigging to plant a bomb.

 In 1962, A. A. Hoehling published Who Destroyed the Hindenburg?, in which he rejected all theories but sabotage, and named a crew member as the suspect.
 Erich Spehl, a rigger on the Hindenburg who died of burns in the Infirmary, was named as a potential saboteur.
 Ten years later, Michael MacDonald Mooney's book The Hindenburg, which was based heavily on Hoehling's sabotage hypothesis, also identified Spehl as a possible saboteur; Mooney's book was made into the film The Hindenburg (1975), a mostly fictionalized account of the Zeppelin's final flight.
-The producers of the film were sued by Hoehling for plagiarism, but Hoehling's case was dismissed because he had presented his sabotage hypothesis as historical fact, and it is not possible to claim ownership of historical facts.
+The producers of the film were sued by Hoehling for plagiarism, but Hoehling's case was dismissed because he had presented his sabotage hypothesis as historical fact, and it is not possible to claim ownership of supposed historical facts.

-Hoehling claimed the following in naming Spehl as the culprit: